spatie/icalendar-generator/README.md

 );
 ```

 Firstly you provide the type of entry (`standard` or `daylight`).
 Then a `DateTime` when the time changes.
-Lastly an offset relative to UTC from before the change and an offset relative to UTC after the change.
+Lastly, an offset relative to UTC from before the change and an offset relative to UTC after the change.

 It is also possible to give this entry a name and description:

 ```php
 $entry = TimezoneEntry::create(...)